 By July, all of the national parks are fully open, with the last high mountain roads opening by early July.
 So, you can pretty much visit any park you want.
 However, some parks are very hot this time of year (particularly across the south and into the American Southwest) and some are extremely crowded (Yellowstone, Rocky Mountain, and Great Smoky Mountains make this list).
 You won’t see these parks on our list for July, but there are some parks with lower crowds and great weather that make excellent picks this month.

 For the month of July, the national parks in Alaska dominate the list.
 If you want warm weather, there are only a few months during the year that you can visit the parks in Alaska (typically the end of June into early September).
-July is a good month to visit the Alaskan national parks, since visitation tends to be lower here, then in the parks in the lower 48 states.
+July is a good month to visit the Alaskan national parks, since visitation tends to be lower here, than in the parks in the lower 48 states.

 IMPORTANT NOTE: The information we provide for each national park does not include temporary road closures, since these dates are constantly changing.
 Roads can close in the national parks at any time, so I recommend getting updates on the National Park Service website while planning your trip.